 Though her goal was to save up for a car, she realized how much she loved the brand.
-Lamothe continued working at Chick-fil-A during her education at Spelman where she built a strong reputation for herself.
-She proved she was able to successfully lead teams and build meaningful relationships, all while meeting sales goals.
+Lamothe continued working at Chick-fil-A while in undergrad at Spelman.
+During this time, she proved she was able to successfully lead teams and build meaningful relationships, all while meeting sales goals.

 In 2011, Lamothe opened her first restaurant near the University of Southern California, which made her the youngest black woman to own a Chick-fil-A at the time.
 Seven years later, Chick-fil-A selected Ashley to open the very first Chick-fil-A in Los Angeles which she currently owns & operates today.